thzandvl/microhack-sap-data/IntegrateMLPowerBI.md

 We will now display the Sales & predicted payment forecast in PowerBI.
 Since we want to display the Sales and Payment figures aggregated by different days (`BILLINGDOCUMENTDATE`, `predPaymentDate`), we need to create a 'calendar' table with the timeslots by which to aggregate.

 ### Create Date Table
 First we will create a new `Date` table.
+This table contains the timeline against which to plot the different Sales and Payment values.
 In PowerBI switch to the `Data` View and select `New table`.

 <img src="images/aml/newDateTable.jpg">